-Another advantage of a cloud solution is that if an individual device used to log into the cloud network is lost or stolen, the data will remain safe from unauthorized use.
-The only security precaution will be that the employee concerned will change the password used to gain access to the cloud network.
+Another advantage of a cloud solution is that if an individual device used to login to the cloud network is lost or stolen, the data will remain safe from unauthorized use.
+The only security precaution will be that the employee concerned will change the password that was used to gain access to the cloud network.

 Cloud solutions are highly flexible from the perspective of both the small business and its employees.
-As the company hires additional workforce, it will not have to purchase additional personal computers.
+As the company hires additional workforce, it won’t have to purchase additional personal computers.
 Rather, a new unique user will be created for each new employee and they are good to go.

 The benefits of a cloud’s flexibility also extend to employees of the small business.
 They don’t have to worry about the device they are using to access the cloud network.
 The only thing required is correct login credentials.
 Moreover, an employee can remain productive even without turning up to the workplace in person.

 Typically, if a small business plans to increase its operations, it will have to procure additional IT hardware to support the new staff.
 In the event of a downsizing, all the capital expenditures incurred to procure the additional hardware will be rendered fruitless.

 On the contrary, it is much quicker and cost effective to scale up or down over a cloud solution.
 To scale up, the IT department will simply create new users over the cloud network.
 Similarly, when an employee leaves the organization, the user will simply be removed or deleted from the cloud, after securing the data.

 If the cloud solution is outsourced to a CSP, the only cost of up scaling will be an additional fee for each new user.
 Similarly, if a small business wants to avail a new productivity software from the CSP, it can be commissioned within a few minutes, just by paying a nominal usage fee.